2024 Countess Report

 Skip forward to 2019, and our updated report chronicles key changes in the sector between 2014 and 2018.

 Following wide community uptake of the 2016 report, the Countess spent two years engaging with the arts community through workshops and round-table discussions.
 During this period, we set out to better understand what and where gender conversations should be focussed, both now and in the future.
-Key issues and reported points of contention have informed our methodology and the writing of this report, notably in the inclusion of a Non-Binary gender category informed by Clear Expectations ︎︎︎READ HERE.
+Key issues and reported points of contention have informed our methodology and the writing of this report, notably in the inclusion of a Non-Binary gender category informed by Clear Expectations ︎︎︎READ HERE.
 While have attempted to respond to the community’s concerns as best we could with the resources available, we acknowledge there is important work to be done in better understanding the data within the broader context of race and class issues.

 It is worth highlighting that since the 2019 report was released, discussions about gender representation in various sectors of the arts have worked their way into the mainstream.
 We believe this has renewed institutional interest in dealing with issues of gender inequity.
-Countess will continue to keep watch in the coming years to ensure this is not a passing trend.

 2019 AT A GLANCE